 Tulare is a cousin of Bing cherry with many of the same characteristics.
 First, they have a perfectly sweet, tangy, tart flavor with a juicy texture.
 However, this type is quite softer than Bing but still firm enough to enjoy fresh or baking sweet or savory dishes.

 Tulare cherry’s first appearance was recorded in San Joaquin Valley in the southern part of California in 1974.
-After that, in 1988, Bradford Genetic developed this cultivar, making them more popular in Southern California.
+After that, in 1988, Bradford Genetic perfected this cultivar for commercial production, making them more popular in Southern California.

-Moreover, they were named after Tulare County, where people found this cherry type.
-Tulare cherries are great in crack-resistant; thus, they have a smooth heart-shaped appearance with stunning deep red color.
-But they require at least 1 pollinating partner nearby to yield fruits.
+Those cherries were named after Tulare County, where people found them.
+Tulare cherries are crack-resistant and have a smooth heart-shaped appearance with stunning deep red color.
+But they require at least 1 sweet cherry tree as a pollinating agent nearby to yield fruits.

 Origin: Southern California (1988)